Graduate Students In Need Of Financial Support

-Several types of financial support are available to highly qualified students.
-In most cases, students applying by January 15 are considered automatically for this as part of the admissions process.
-A few awards are also for students further along in their doctoral studies.
+Teaching and Graduate Assistantships are available to highly qualified students.
+In most cases, students applying by January 15 are considered automatically for these positions as part of the admissions process.
+The assistantships come with salary and benefits including health benefits and tuition and fee remission.
+The school also has some scholarships for students further along in their doctoral studies.
 All awards are highly competitive.

-Many of these include a stipend, general health benefits and tuition remission.
-We also provide travel grants/assistance to all students presenting scholarship at scholarly conferences regionally, nationally and internationally.
+Rutgers and SC&I also provide travel grants and assistance to doctoral students presenting scholarships at scholarly conferences regionally, nationally, and internationally.

 Doctoral and Masters Students

 The school awards its limited scholarship funding to both incoming new students and continuing students.
 All awards are highly competitive.
 Information about scholarships we offer is available on our website.

 Other ways that graduate students help fund their studies include:

 · Each semester SC&I hires dozens of graduate students as graders and instructional assistants to help faculty teach larger undergraduate classes.

 · Graduate students who have professional experience and another graduate degree may be hired as adjuncts (called part-time lecturers at Rutgers) to teach undergraduate classes at Rutgers, or at one of the many nearby community colleges.

 · Faculty who have support or grant funds hire graduate students on an hourly basis to assist with their research.